fasiha/texshade-py/README.md

 In words though, *texture shading* is a visualization technique for digital elevation maps (DEMs) that highlights the network nature of topography, throwing ridges, canyons, and valleys into sharp relief.

+(In *more* words: it works by applying a specific sharpening filter, called a fractional-Laplacian operator, to the elevation.
+The filter is applied in the frequency domain.)

 This repository contains an open-source public-domain Python/Numpy software library to apply the texture shading algorithm on *extremely* large datasets that are far too large to fit in your computer's memory.

-> (Don't worry, you can also texture-shade smaller elevation maps as well 😊!)

 This is useful because a straightforward implementation of the texture-shading technique requires loading the entire elevation map into memory.
 For large datasets—like the ASTER Global DEM, which comes in at roughly 250 GB compressed—you either have to find a computer with a lot of memory, or you have to modify the technique slightly.

 So in this repository, we apply a well-known trick from signal processing theory, called the *overlap-save method*, to avoid loading the entire terrain into memory 😁.
 However, this trick requires us to approximate the exact texture-shading "filter" slightly 😕.
 In exchange for being able to process huge elevation datasets, you need to accept approximated texture-shaded images—*visually* you can barely tell the difference 🎆!

+> (Don't worry, you can use this repo to texture-shade smaller elevation maps as well 😊!)

-## Installation and usage
+## Installation
 To install this library:
 ```
 $ python -m pip install texshade
 ```

 To use it, in your Python code:
 ```py
 import texshade
 ```

-There are **three** functions in the API—read this if you already know what texture shading is and just want to know how to use this library:
+## API
+There are just three functions in the API.
+This can serve as a quick introduction to the algorithm itself.

 ### `texshadeFFT`